 Communication & Conflict Resolution

-Infidelity, also known as, betrayal trauma, is one of the hardest things a relationship can go through because it cuts the relationship to its core.
+Infidelity, also known as betrayal trauma, is one of the hardest things a relationship can go through because it cuts the relationship to its core.
 Trust is hardly, if at all, present.
 The hurt experienced from an affair is so intense that the ability to effectively communicate becomes very difficult.
-Once the couple relationship has been affected by infidelity, healing must take place first.
-Although, infidelity is very hard on relationships, many relationships are not only able to survive, but they are also able to thrive.
-If infidelity has affected your relationship, please do not tarry long.
-Seek help now!
-The longer you wait, the longer your wounds have to fester and the harder they become to heal.
-Check out Betrayal Trauma/Affair Recovery Couples Weekend Intensive!
+Once the couple's relationship has been affected by infidelity, healing must take place first.

 Sexuality & Intimacy

-Many couples spend a lot of time planning for their wedding and not for their marriage.
+Many couples spend a lot of time planning for their weddings and not for their marriage.
 Don’t let this be you!
-If you are planning to get married, you should consider premarital counseling to gain more insight into your relationship and to work on skill building to increase the chances of marital success.